Table of contents

 If you’re arrested again for BUI within five years of your first offense, second offense penalties range from $300-$1000 fines and possible jail time.
 These penalties increase in severity with subsequent offenses.

-Unlike OWI, boating under the influence offenses do not affect your boating or driving privileges, however, you may be required to complete an Alcohol and Other Drug Assessment and provide a certificate of satisfactory completion of a boating safety course if one is ordered by the court.
+Unlike OWI, boating under the influence offenses do not affect your boating or driving privileges.
+However, if the court orders one, you may be required to complete an Alcohol and Other Drug Assessment and provide a certificate of satisfactory completion of a boating safety course.

 What to Do if You’re Facing BUI Charges in Wisconsin